VasudhaKeerthiGandharapu/OriginPricingTest/README.md

 2. Extract and open in the VS-Code
 3. `npm i` to install the dependencies
 4. `npx playwright install` to install the browsers
-5. `npm run test` to execute the tests
+5. `npm run test:prod` to execute the tests
+6. ` $env:ENV="qa"; npm test` to run on specific environment
-6. To run a particular test change
+7. To run a particular test change
 ```
   paths: [
             "src/test/features/featurename.feature"
          ]
 ```
-7. Use tags to run a specific or collection of specs
+8. Use tags to run a specific or collection of specs
 ```
-npm run test --TAGS="@test or @add"
+npm run test:smoke
 ```

 ### Folder structure